- SCU Home Page

 - Contact Us

-This five-day silent retreat based on the Spiritual Exercises of St. Ignatius of Loyola is offered for Santa Clara students.
-The retreat begins on the Sunday night after fall finals and ends the following Friday afternoon.
+This five-day silent retreat based on the Spiritual Exercises of St. Ignatius of Loyola is offered for Santa Clara undergraduate and graduate students.
+The retreat begins on the Sunday night after fall quarter finals and ends the following Friday afternoon.

 To sign up for the Ignatian Retreat, complete the online form first and then submit your payment in Campus Ministry to reserve your spot.

 Please note: This retreat is targeted for undergraduate and graduate students; alumni, staff and faculty are welcome to attend if space is available.
-Priority registration for students will take place October 22-November 16.
-If you are not a student, submit the form now and you will be contacted Monday, November 19 to confirm whether there is space available for you to attend.
+Priority registration for students will take place during the month of October.
+If you are not a student, submit the form now and you will be contacted Monday, November 4 to confirm whether there is space available for you to attend.

 The Ignatian Directed Retreat